LL.M. Course and Writing Requirements, Recommendations, and Options

 Separation of Powers

 Courses marked with an asterisk (*) are first-year courses in the J.D. curriculum.
 The remaining courses on the list above are part of the upper-level curriculum.
-Descriptions of these courses can be found in the Course Catalog.
+Descriptions of these courses can be found in the online Course Catalog.

 The Committee on Graduate Studies will consider petitions to substitute another substantive course in U.S. law.
 Petitions will be considered from students who have significant grounding in U.S. law or in a substantially similar common law equivalent (as determined by the Committee on Graduate Studies).
 Candidates may consult with the Graduate Program for suggestions on which courses might qualify as appropriate substitutions.